munificent/game-programming-patterns/draft/first draft/service-locator.markdown

 *who* is using it or what for.
 This means it must be able to work correctly in any circumstance.
-For example, a class that expects to only be used during the simulation portion of the game loop and not during rendering may not work as a service&mdash; it wouldn't be able to ensure that it's being used at the right time.
+For example, a class that expects to only be used during the simulation portion of the game loop and not during rendering may not work as a service -- it wouldn't be able to ensure that it's being used at the right time.
 So, if our class only expects to be used within a certain context, it may be safest to avoid exposing it to the world with this pattern.